An explanation of the UKADS

 - increasing demand from new or developing types of airspace user (such as drones, aerial taxis, high-altitude platforms, space launch) to have routine access to an integrated airspace for all users, but no obvious sponsor to take forward or fund any changes to the airspace design needed to accommodate them.

 NERL is the only organisation in the UK with the required level of resources and design expertise to deliver the UKADS to the timescales that modernisation requires.
-Other options were considered but rejected, as explained in the consultation document and consultation response document.
+Other options were considered but rejected, as explained in the Autumn 2024 consultation document and related consultation response document.

 How this will be achieved

-Through NERL’s air traffic services licence.
-The government is laying two Statutory Instruments in June to facilitate this.
+Through NERL’s air traffic services licence and two new Statutory Instruments (see useful links).
 The CAA is conducting a series of consultations on proposals to modify NERL’s air traffic services licence to provide for the delivery of the UKADS.
 The first of these (published November 2024) contained illustrative proposals on the nature of the licence modifications, scale of costs and charging arrangements that could be used to support the implementation of a UKADS.
-The second consultation will be published shortly.
-It will set out initial proposals for modifying NERL’s licence to support the implementation of the UKADS, including greater detail on the funding model.
-Following these consultations, the DfT and the CAA will conduct the statutory consultations, in accordance with the Transport Act 2000, setting out their final proposals to modify both the terms and the conditions (respectively) of NERL’s licence to provide for the implementation and provision of the UKADS.
+The second consultation (published June 2025) set out initial proposals for modifying NERL’s licence to support the implementation of the UKADS, including greater detail on the funding model.
+The DfT consulted on the proposed modifications to the terms of NERL’s air traffic services licence in September 2025 and published the decision notice in November 2025.
+Later in 2025 the CAA will conduct the statutory consultation, in accordance with the Transport Act 2000, setting out our final proposals to modify the conditions of NERL’s licence to provide for the implementation and provision of the UKADS.

 Responsibilities of the UKADS